How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 Your content is too precious to leave it to chance.
 Answering this question may entail a larger strategic conversation with your team, or perhaps lead to amending some job descriptions.
-Do be sure to make those that are going to be responsible for quality content in your business know it and own it.
+Ensure those who are going to be responsible for quality content in your business know it and own it.

-That said, and feel free to pocket this tip for later—you may ask about options with your future freelancer/service to see what other elements of content development they might be able to take off your team’s plate (i.e. SEO optimization, publishing, topic ideation, visuals/illustration development, promotion).
+That said, and feel free to pocket this tip for later—you may ask about options with your future freelancers or service to see what other elements of content development they might be able to take off your team’s plate (i.e. SEO optimization, publishing, topic ideation, visuals/illustration development, promotion).

 5. HOW MUCH CAN YOU SPEND ON CONTENT?